 - $5.6 Million awarded to a construction worker who was struck by a falling object at his construction site;

 - $4.5 Million awarded to a construction worker injured in a scaffold collapse; and

 - $3.9 Million awarded to a construction worker who fell when a ladder tipped over.

-For additional information about the New York Scaffold Law, Workers’ Compensation Law, or to discuss the particulars of your accident, please call our experienced attorneys toll free at 718-993-9999, or fill out a contact intake form and one of our experienced personal injury team members will contact you.
+For additional information about the New York Scaffold Law, Workers’ Compensation Law, or to discuss the particulars of your accident, please call our experienced attorneys at (718) 993-9999, or fill out a contact intake form and one of our experienced personal injury team members will contact you.
 We offer free confidential consultations and work on a contingent fee basis, which means you only pay us if we successfully obtain compensation for you.
 Don’t delay, call today!